jsguy/arl/README.md

 autorefresh -c ./compile.sh style.less
 ```

-Now open `test01.htm`, then edit `style.less`, change the @color-main to "#0a0" and save - you should see the page instantly refresh the background style to a lovely green colour.
+Now open `test01.htm` in a browser, then edit `style.less` and change the @color-main to "#0a0" and save - you should see the page instantly refresh the background style to a lovely green colour.

 ## Parameters